briangabini/csarch2-mco2/README.md

-# csarch2-mco2
+# csarch2-mco2 - Binary-128 Floating Point Converter

 INSTRUCTIONS:

-- Download .exe file and run file
+- Download 'main.exe' file and run the file
 - Choose between 'binary' and 'decimal' input
 - Type in your inputs into the input boxes
 - Click the 'Confirm' button to calculate the Binary-128 Floating Point output value of your given inputs